Mitch281/Sudoku-Recreation/README.md

 # Sudoku-Recreation
 This is a recreation of the popular game sudoku.
-I also plan to add an algorithm which solves the game.
+This project also employs a backtracking algorithm that solves the puzzle.